knfcz/http-errors/readme.md

 });
 ```

-Will give the following body
+will send the following body

 ```json
 {